If you have injured your ankle and it requires a brace, then finding the right one that fits with your shoes can be a challenge.

 Steps for Wearing the Shoes over Ankle Brace

-Now that you have the right shoes and ankle brace, here are a few tips to help you combine both comfortably.
+Now that you have the right shoes and ankle brace, here are a few foot and ankle brace instructions to help you combine both comfortably.

 STEP # 1.
 Take Away the Lower Side Strap on the Ankle Brace